How to Animate a BPMN Business Process?

 Preview this Tutorial on YouTube

-To help you to complete this tutorial, we recommend you to watch the video below.
-The video highlights the steps and primary concepts of this tutorial.
-By watching the video, you should be able to complete this tutorial much easier.
+To assist you in completing this tutorial, we recommend watching the video below.
+The video highlights the tutorial's key steps and primary concepts.
+Watching it should make completing this tutorial significantly easier.

 Animating Your Business Process Design

-Process animation breaks down the presentation barrier encountered in studying process flow with static images.
-It analyzes process flows and converts process design into an animation, which can be viewed in motion by the audience.
-With this, process animation helps to lower the risk in business process improvement, improve the chance of getting the processes right at the first attempt and brings better decision-making in re-engineering and resource planning.
+Process animation overcomes the presentation limitations encountered when studying process flows with static images.
+It analyzes process flows and converts the process design into an animation that can be viewed dynamically by the audience.
+Thus, process animation helps mitigate risks in business process improvement, increases the likelihood of optimizing processes on the first attempt, and leads to better decision-making in re-engineering and resource planning.

-Next we'll take a look at an example in Visual Paradigm.
+Next, we'll examine an example in Visual Paradigm.

 Creating and Playing an Animation

-The animation tool is a diagram-based tool.
-You can setup multiple animations in a business process diagram to play different scenarios modeled in a business process diagram.
-The first thing you need to do is add an animation.
-After that, adjust the flow by resolving how process flows through the gateway.
+The animation tool is diagram-based.
+You can set up multiple animations in a business process diagram to simulate various modeled scenarios.
+The first step is to add an animation.
+Afterward, adjust the flow by defining how the process navigates through the gateway.
 Then, you can play the animation.

-In this section, we will try with a simple process that involves no gateway.
-After you gain some ideas about how to operate process animation, we will try with other sample processes that involve different kinds of gateways.
+In this section, we will begin with a simple process that involves no gateways.
+Once you understand how to operate process animation, we will explore other sample processes involving different types of gateways.

 1. Download BPMN Case Studies.vpp.
 You can also find this file at the bottom of this tutorial.